Brandy Fluker-Reid: Political career

-Fluker Oakley won the Democratic Party's primary election for Massachusetts House of Representatives 12th District on September 1, 2020.
+Fluker-Reid won the Democratic Party's primary election for Massachusetts House of Representatives 12th District on September 1, 2020.
 She ran unopposed in the general election on November 3, 2020.
 She replaced Democrat Dan Cullinane, who represented the 12th Suffolk district for seven years.
 She is a member of the women's caucus and the Massachusetts Black and Latino Legislative Caucus.

 Committee Assignments

 For the 2025-26 Session, Fluker-Reid sits on the following committees in the House: